Independent Comedians is a key aspect of comedy success. For a long time, the goal in stand-up was simple: get noticed by a big platform.

 Independent comedians can:

-Instead of waiting for a big moment, they build momentum through consistency.
+Instead of waiting for one big moment, they build momentum through consistency.

 The role of social media clips